 With nearly $12.5 billion in the proposed U.S. Navy and Army rotorcraft budget for Fiscal 2011, it would seem the services are flush with funding.
 And yet there is an eerie theme common to the programs receiving dollars: None of them is new.
 The Quadrennial Defense Review (QDR), released Feb.
 1 in conjunction with the Fiscal 2011 budget request, puts availability of rotary-wing assets at the top of its list to ensure success in counterinsurgency, stability and counterterrorism ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "No New U.S. Navy, Army Rotorcraft Programs Proposed To Receive Funds".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "No New U.S. Navy, Army Rotorcraft Programs Proposed To Receive Funds".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.